usaid-cs/yesterday-i-learned/random.md

 1. Press `shift+delete` over any autosuggestion item in Chrome to [delete it][reddit].
 1. Fake cheeses are orange because [it was once the trait that healthy cows make carotene-rich milk][onebigfluke].
 (The article itself is also interesting.)
 1. [To send a message to Bob, encrypt a message using Bob's public key.
 Bob's private key can decrypt the message.
 Because only Bob has Bob's private key, only Bob will receive the message.][wikipedia 6]
-1. Making yourself happy is not your wife's job.
-It is your own job.
-(You know what I mean)
 1. [Specific page][wikipedia 7] about tricking user into believing an internationalised domain name (IDN) is the genuine site
 1. "Floating functions" === global functions.
 1. To brief is to *give* a short verbal update on events.
 To debrief is to *receive* a short verbal update on events.